 Why Do You Need to Create A Bootable Drive For Your Mac?

-A bootable installer can allow you to install an earlier version of MacOS and also let you temporarily boot into the previous version of the macOS, as well as the lattest macOS Monterey.
+- A bootable installer can allow you to install an earlier version of macOS and also let you temporarily boot into the previous version of the macOS, as well as the lattest macOS Monterey.

 What Do You Need Before Creating Your Bootable Drive?

 Before you begin the process, you will need the following:

 - USB Stick / External Hard Drive: If you are planning to use a USB for downloading the bootable version of the installer, make sure that it is 8GB in size or larger than that.
 In the case of Sierra, 12GB is recommended as the minimum requirement.
 Ideally, 32GB to 64GB is a good size to have as it is not only cost-effective but also gives a better performance.
 In the case of an external drive, you can use any spare one that you are not going to use for any other work.

 - Download macOS High Sierra Installer: It is important to note that once you have downloaded the installer, it will begin with the installation process on its own.
 You can close the installer just like you quit any Mac app.
 In the case of the macOS version being older than the current one, you can click on ‘ok’ once the message flashes that the version is too old to install.
 You can find the old installer file in your ‘Application Folder’.
 Don’t forget to take a backup of your Mac to be on a safe side.